-All manuscripts submitted to the journal “Psychological Science and Education” are checked for text borrowings through the "ANTIPLAGIAT" plagiarism detection system.
+All manuscripts submitted to the journal “Autism and Developmental Disorders” are checked for text borrowings through the "ANTIPLAGIAT" plagiarism detection system.
 The identification of a significant amount of borrowed text, graphic and table elements unjustified by the goals and essence of the manuscript, as well as a low coefficient of originality of the text, gives the Editorial Board the right to require the Authors to correct the manuscript, refuse further consideration of the manuscript, refuse to publish the manuscript previously accepted for publication (withdraw the manuscript), and retract an already published article.

 Identification of plagiarism of ideas and plagiarism of data is carried out as part of the scientific peer review procedure, as well as after the publication of manuscripts – upon the fact of readers' requests with relevant statements.
 When establishing the fact of unAuthorized borrowing of data (results of scientific work) or ideas, the manuscript (article) will be withdrawn and rejected from publication, even if it has already been published.

-The journal is issued 6 times per year.
+The journal is issued quarterly, 4 times per year.